frederic-perez/AmE-dictionary/data/idioms.md

 __shine a light__ :three: When someone says they want to “shine a light on” an issue, they are expressing a desire to draw attention to it, often to raise awareness about important topics or problems.
 __shine a/more/some light on something__ To examine something more closely or explain it so that it becomes clearer.
 __shine someone__
+__shipmas__
+__shipping and handling__ The costs associated with packaging and delivering a product to the person who bought it. _Our top line of vacuum cleaners is now only $250, plus shipping and handling._
+__shipshape and Bristol fashion__
 __shirk (one’s) duty__ :dart::two: To avoid, neglect, or evade one’s duty or responsibility.
+__shit (one’s) pants__ __2__ _rude slang_ By extension, to be very surprised. _When I saw that the magazine had published my letter to the editor, I practically shit my pants!_ _Shit-your-pants scared._
 __shit bricks__ To become extremely worried or frightened.
 __shit creek__
 __shit sandwitch__ Playful term much like the traditional “stuck between a rock and a hard place.”
+__shit__ __3__ _v_ _vulgar_ _slang_ To fool, deceive, or trick (someone).
+Usually used to express disbelief. _We have to come in and work on Saturday, too?
+You’ve got to be shitting me!_ _I promise I’m not shitting you—these figures are very real._
 __shit-heel__ (shitheel)
 __shitbird__ :dart::two: It’s used in James Ellroy’s novels to describe someone who’s particularly slimy, dishonest, or untrustworthy - the kind of person who’ll do anything to get ahead, regardless of who they hurt or deceive along the way.
 __shithead__
 __shitheel__ Oh man, “shitheel” is a doozy - a real gem of vulgarity in Ellroy’s writing.
 It’s basically a very, very rude way of referring to someone who’s a lowlife, a scoundrel, or just generally a bad person.
 In Ellroy’s world, it’s often used to describe corrupt cops, sleazy gangsters, or anyone else who’s part of the seedy underworld of crime and corruption.
 __shitshow__
 __shitstorm__ _rude slang_ A violent and/or chaotic situation. _The coup has created a shitstorm for everyone in that country._
+__shocker__ :dart: Something that is especially startling, shocking, or surprising.
+Often used sarcastically. _The ending was a shocker.
+I did not see that coming!_
 __shoo off__
 __shoot (one’s) shot__ _slang_ To take the risk of making one’s availability and interest known to others, as to a prospective employer or romantic partner. _I tried shooting my shot with that hot actress when I saw her backstage at the awards show.
 Yeah, she was not interested._
-__shoot (oneself) in the foot__ :two: To damage or impede one’s own plans, progress, or actions through foolish actions or words. _Companies have already shot themselves in the foot by relying on AI to execute tasks without supervision._
+__shoot (oneself) in the foot__ :three: To damage or impede one’s own plans, progress, or actions through foolish actions or words. _Companies have already shot themselves in the foot by relying on AI to execute tasks without supervision._
 __shoot for the moon__ To set one’s goals or ambitions very high; to try to attain or achieve something particularly difficult.
-__shoot for the stars__
+__shoot for the stars__ :two: To set one’s goals or ambitions very high; to try to attain or achieve something particularly difficult.
-__shoot from the hip__ :two::hammer:
+__shoot from the hip__ :four: To speak or act without careful thought or preparation.
+Many of Ellroy’s characters, particularly his hard-edged protagonists, do this in their dealings, whether in dialogue or action.
 __shoot on sight__ To immediately shoot (someone) one sees.
 __shoot the breeze__ _informal_ :four: Have a casual conversation. _We’ve been shooting the breeze for well over an hour now._
 __shoot up__ :three::hammer: _The number of homeless families shot up during the recession._
 __shoot your mouth off__ To boast or talk too much, to tell secrets.
 __shoot yourself in the foot__ :three: (shoot themselves in the foot) To do or say something that causes problems for you.
+__shoots of hope__ “Shoots of hope’ is a metaphorical phrase often used to describe early signs or small indications of improvement, progress, or positive change in a situation that was previously challenging or uncertain.
+__shop around (for something)__ :dart::three: To browse different stores, vendors, or selections to find the best price or option for something one wants to buy.
 __shore up__ :dart:
+__short call__
 __short of (something)__ _Anything short of that._
 __short on looks__ Homely; rather plain or unattractive; not aesthetically pleasing. _Janet’s date was a little short on looks, but she said he was very nice and a true gentleman._
 __short shrift__ A minimal amount of time, attention, or consideration given to someone.
 (Typically used in the phrases “give/get short shrift.”) _Despite the urgency of the problem, the minister’s proposed solutions are getting short shrift in parliament._
+__short-handed__ :es: falto de personal
 __short-order cook__ A restaurant worker whose job is to cook food that can be prepared quickly. _She worked as a short-order cook._ :es: cocinero de comida rápida
+__shortlisted__ Placed on a final list (a shortlist) of people or things that are being considered for something, such as an award or a position of employment. _I was so shocked to hear that my story was shortlisted for the fiction award!_
 __shortly after__ :three: Soon after. _Shortly after she hung up, the phone rang again._
 __shorty__ A term of endearment for a child, younger sibling, shorter person, etc.
 __shot down__
 __shot in the arm__ :two::hammer:
 __shot in the dark__ An attempt to guess something when you have no information or knowledge about it.
+__shot through with (something)__ Containing something; interwoven, intermixed, or filled with something. _The rose was a lovely pink shot through with streaks of white._ _John’s comments are often shot through with sarcasm._ :es: impregnado
 __shot to nothing__ _Snooker_ An attempted pot that is intended not to leave a possible pot for the opponent if missed.
 __shotgun house__ _slang_ A one-story house in which each room is in a straight alignment with the others, connected by a continuous hallway running from the front to the back of the residence.
 Chiefly used in the Southern United States. _When our whole family goes to stay in my grandmother’s shotgun house in New Orleans, it always feels like we’re all right on top of one another._
 __shoulder to shoulder__
 __show (one’s) (true) colors__ :two::hammer: _He has shown his true colors._
+__show (one’s) hand__
 __show of force__ A display of one’s power, influence, or capability to cause harm, meant to act as a warning or deterrent to others.
 __show someone the door__ To dismiss someone from a job.
+__show time__
 __show up__
 __show, don’t tell__
+__shrink from (someone or something)__ :dart: __1__ To recede or recoil from someone or something. _The way the gums are shrinking from your teeth is a clear sign of gingivitis._ _The child shrank from the men as they approached the house._ __2__ :dart: To avoid or neglect some action, duty, or responsibility. _You wanted to lead this branch, which means you can’t shrink from the thornier aspects of the job._
 __shrinking violet__ Someone who is very shy and not assertive. _I am not exactly a shrinking violet, but I don’t have the guts to say what you said to her._
 __shroom__
 __shtick__ _Sometimes he pushed his shtick a little too far._